 I quickly added, “I’m actually saving the best for last, my choice of coffee included.”

-My teammates looked at me like I’m from another planet.
-Either that or they’re disgusted by the mere mention of instant coffee.
+My teammates looked at me like I was from another planet.
+Either that or they were disgusted by the mere mention of instant coffee.

 What is the Hedonic Treadmill?